abmmm19888/Incendios-mundiales-backend/README.md

 	docker-compose up db
 	docker-compose up api

+You can list running containers by running:

+	docker ps

+You can update fire data by running:

+	docker exec -it $CONTAINER_ID /venv/bin/python3 update-fires.py

 ## Structure documentation

 Users interact with the frontend website and call this API, which uses a PostgreSQL database to store data.
 API and DB are isolated using Docker containers, which are like lightweight virtual machines.